 While most employment these days is “at will,” certain employees are hired under a contract that stipulates a specific term of employment and specific causes for termination.
 Absent clear evidence of cause for discharge, a termination would breach the contract, and the employee could sue for damages.
-Goldman & Ehrlich has vast experience in breach of employment contract lawsuits.
-For more than 25 years, our Chicago wrongful termination attorneys have represented fired employees and businesses in wrongful termination actions alleging breach of contract.
-Our knowledge of the law and insight from litigating both sides of the issues make us uniquely well qualified to assist in your contract dispute.
-Direct access to a partner attorney means you’re getting experienced, focused professionals on your side from start to finish.
-Contact us today!
+At Goldman & Ehrlich, our attorneys have vast experience in breach of employment contract lawsuits.
+For more than 30 years, our Chicago wrongful termination attorneys have represented fired employees and businesses in wrongful termination actions alleging breach of contract.
+Their knowledge of the law and insight from litigating both sides of the issues make them uniquely well qualified to assist in your contract dispute.
+Direct access to a partner attorney means that you’re getting an experienced, focused professional on your side from start to finish.
+Contact us today.

-Our Chicago employment lawyers have negotiated settlements and brought cases to trial to recover monetary damages and other relief for wronged employees.
-If your employer breached your contract, you could recover:
+Our Chicago employment lawyers negotiate settlements and bring cases to trial to recover monetary damages and other relief for wronged employees.
+If your employer breached your contract, you could recover the following:

-- Lost wages and benefits – You are entitled to the wages and benefits you would have earned had you not been terminated, minus the wages and benefits you earned in any job you found after your termination.
+- Lost wages and benefits: You are entitled to the wages and benefits that you would have earned had you not been terminated, minus the wages and benefits that you earned in any job you found after your termination.

 An employer doesn’t have to come right out and fire you to be guilty of wrongful termination.
 Hostile treatment and arbitrary and unreasonable demands that make your life so miserable that any reasonable person in that situation would feel compelled to quit are also grounds for legal action.
 A Chicago wrongful termination attorney can explain how oppressive actions by your employer that interfere with your ability to fulfill the terms of your contract violate the law.

-An employer may believe that there are grounds for terminating en employee’s employment contract, or may be unsure if there is sufficient evidence to terminate the employee.
-There may also be possible breaches of a non-compete clause or disclosure of confidential information.
-Goldman & Ehrlich helps employers with reliable counsel on due process for investigating employee misconduct, or advising whether there are appropriate grounds for disciplinary action.
-We also defend you against claims of wrongful termination in circuit court.
+An employer may believe that there are grounds for terminating an employee’s employment contract or may be unsure if there is sufficient evidence to terminate the employee.
+There may also be possible breaches of a noncompete clause or disclosure of confidential information.
+Our lawyers at Goldman & Ehrlich provide employers with reliable counsel on due process for investigating employee misconduct and advise on whether there are appropriate grounds for disciplinary action.
+They also defend employers against claims of wrongful termination in circuit court.

-If you have been fired in violation of your employment contract, or you represent a business charged with committing a breach, call Goldman & Ehrlich at 312.332.6733 or contact our Chicago office online.
+If you have been fired in violation of your employment contract, or if you represent a business charged with committing a breach, then call Goldman & Ehrlich at 312-332-6733 or contact our Chicago office online.